 Another critical aspect is to tailor these benefits to address the specific challenges or goals of your potential client.

-For instance, if you’re presenting to a company struggling with data security, and your service includes advanced security features, emphasize how it can minimize its risk of data breaches and enhance compliance with industry regulations.
+If you’re presenting to a company struggling with data security, and your service includes advanced security features, emphasize how it can minimize its risk of data breaches and enhance compliance with industry regulations.
+In addition, show the crucial importance of doing a password strength test to ensure strong data protection.

 This direct correlation between the client’s pain points and your solution not only demonstrates your understanding of their business but also positions your product or service as the answer to their specific needs.